“You can always be thinner, look better!”

 Practice Proper Paddling Technique

 While paddling, remember to exert your back and shoulder muscles alongside your arms and keep your torso straight.
-Moreover, during paddling motions let your core strength come to play, and where an upcoming turn is coming, use your shoulders to steer your body’s direction.
+Moreover, during paddle stroke form, let your core strength come to play, and where an upcoming turn is coming, use your shoulders to steer your body’s direction.

 Long and strong paddling strokes are exactly what you need to move faster on water, and conserve your energy while also increasing the calories burned.